Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 ## Perfdata / Metrics

 By default, all numeric values are automatically returned as perfdata objects.
 Use the "Ignore in Perfdata" CSV column to exclude specific items.
+The `warn` and `crit` threshold fields in the perfdata come from the "Perfdata Alert Thresholds" CSV column and are purely for visualization; they do not influence the plugin's state.

 | Name | Type | Description |
 |----|----|----|